Photo courtesy Fibonacci Blue

 The answer: No, we are not at risk.

-The United States has one of the most — if not the most — stringent vetting process in the entire world for refugees.
+The United States has one of the most — if not the most — stringent vetting processes in the entire world for refugees.

 On average, the process can take about 18 to 24 months, which includes a multitude of interviews and screenings from many U.S. security agencies, including the Department of Homeland Security, the FBI, and the State Department.
 Furthermore, women, children, those with disabilities, and the elderly, are given admission priority over others — especially men of “fighting age.”